 |Depolarizing blockade ||Neuromuscular paralysis that results from persistent depolarization of the end plate (eg, by succinylcholine) |

 |Desensitization ||A phase of blockade by a depolarizing blocker during which the end plate repolarizes but is less than normally responsive to agonists (acetylcholine or succinylcholine) |

 |Malignant hyperthermia ||Hyperthermia that results from massive release of calcium from the sarcoplasmic reticulum, leading to uncontrolled contraction and stimulation of metabolism in skeletal muscle |

 |Nondepolarizing blockade ||Neuromuscular paralysis that results from pharmacologic antagonism at the acetylcholine receptor of the end plate (eg, by tubocurarine) |

 |Spasmolytic ||A drug that reduces abnormally elevated muscle tone (spasm) without paralysis (eg, baclofen, dantrolene) |

 |Stabilizing blockade ||Synonym for nonpolarizing blockade |

 Nondepolarizing drugs prevent the action of ACh at the skeletal muscle end plate (Figure 27–1).
 They act as surmountable blockers.
 (That is, the blockade can be overcome by increasing the amount of agonist [ACh] in the synaptic cleft.)
-They behave as though they compete with ACh at the receptor, and their effect is reversed by cholinesterase inhibitors.
-Some ...
+They behave as though they compete with ACh at the receptor, and their effect is reversed ...